philipwfowler/calculate-bilayer-power-spectrum/README.md

 - numpy and scipy
 - [MDAnalysis](http://www.mdanalysis.org)

+On a Mac python, numpy and scipy can be easily installed using either [MacPorts](http://www.macports.org) or [Homebrew](http://brew.sh).
 The other python modules should already be present on your system (argparse and math).

 ### Quick start